-A terrier comes into the office with severe respiratory distress, panting heavily and laying down.
-A laboratory test shows the patient has a dangerously low level of red blood cells, and an immediate transfusion is necessary.
+When a dog comes into the office with severe respiratory distress, panting heavily and laying down, a laboratory test may show that it has a dangerously low level of red blood cells.

-Many owners are not aware that several common foods and chemicals can cause this type of life-threatening reaction.
-Tylenol and the zinc in pennies can also cause severe distress and this type of oxidative damage in puppies and smaller dogs, such as a Maltese, Yorkshire or Jack Russell.
+Many owners are not aware that onions and garlic and even some common household chemicals can cause this type of life-threatening reaction in the blood.
+Tylenol, rat poison, and even the zinc in pennies can cause severe distress from this type of oxidative damage to red blood cells.
+This is especially common in puppies and the smaller breeds, such as a Maltese, Yorkshire or Jack Russell.

 - Trouble breathing

 - Yellowing of gums (icterus) and yellowing in whites of the eyes